|

 - Bitdefender This is a good option for newer computers.
 It offers better protection, but it requires more system resources.

-- Windows Defender Surprisingly, this is actually a good choice now.
+- Windows Defender This is built into Windows and a good choice and it still works on Windows 10.
 It’s become much better over the years. - AND IT'S FREE!

 One Last Thing

 Whatever antivirus program you end up choosing, do not use multiple antivirus programs at once.
-Check out Blog Post #11 for a detailed explanation.
+Check out Blog Post #11 (see the link below) for a detailed explanation.

 Related Articles